-Student applications for Summer positions will open in May 14, 2018.
-The deadline for applications will be two weeks from the posting date (May 28, 2018 at 11:59PM).
-All positions can be converted to Work/Study positions.
-Faculty members are expected to make decisions quickly, and students will need to turn in their payroll paperwork to the Office of Undergraduate Research in order to move forward with the hiring process.
+Student applications for Academic Year positions open on May 14, 2018.
+The deadline for applications will be May 28, 2018.
+Faculty members are expected to make decisions by June 4, 2018, and students will need to turn in their payroll paperwork to the Office of Undergraduate Research before end of Spring quarter.

 The Undergraduate Research Assistant Program pairs inexperienced students with faculty who are in need of assistance on their own research projects.
 In doing so, students who do not have sufficient research experience to design and carry out their own URG project gain first-hand mentored knowledge of research practices in their discipline, while faculty who would not otherwise be able to hire Research Assistants (RAs) get help with their own projects.

 All URAPs pay $15 per hour.
-Since the maximum award for Academic Year URAPs is $2000, this comes to ~133 hours, to be worked between the time the student is entered in the Kronos payroll system and June 1st, 2018.
+Since the maximum award for Summer URAPs is $3,500, this comes to ~233 hours, to be worked between the time the student is entered in the Kronos payroll system and August 24, 2018.
 Some positions may split the hours between two students.
-If you are interested in more than one position, you may separately to each one, but it is expected that your cover letter will be tailored to each position.
+If you are interested in more than one position, you may separately apply to each one, but it is expected that your cover letter will be tailored to each position.